Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 console.log({ firstArray, secondArray });
 // { firstArray: [ 5, 3 ], secondArray: [ 5, 3 ] }

-// we actually have to copy the original and assign the value to the
+// we have to copy the original and assign the value to the
 // new array or use spreading
 const thirdArray = [...firstArray];